essteer/mit-6002x/src/L12_Machine_Learning/clustering.md

 `   if centroids don't change:`
 `       break`

+- The complexity of the algorithm is 0(k\*n\*d), where:

+  - k = number of clusters
+  - n = number of examples
+  - d = time required to compute the distance between a pair of examples

 - Beware that greedy algorithms can result in local optima far from the global optimum.
 - To mitigate this, run repeated k-means tests, and choose the one that does the best job of minimising the objective function.